systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     reusable [actions] would provide a better way to manage workflows in the long run.

-However, by far the biggest issue with this CI/CD project, is simply it's scope.
+However, by far, the biggest issue with this CI/CD project is simply its scope.
 The solution is very specifically tailored to this particular SvelteKit
     application template, and the exact tools and services I chose to use.[^softyy]